The answer is yes however opposite and same-sex couples have the choice of getting married or entering into a civil partnership.

 If you are entering a same-sex marriage or an opposite sex or same-sex civil partnership, it is important to check whether your union will be recognised if you intend to live abroad in the future.

 In summary, there is little legal difference between the two types of union.
-The main difference is perhaps how the relationship is brought to an end.
 Couples in a civil partnership have the same legal rights, responsibilities and obligations including the acquisition of parental responsibility, child maintenance, pension entitlement on death and the ability to make financial claims in respect of property, pensions or in income on divorce or dissolution.

 That said marriage does come with historical, religious and gender connotations and even the recent changes to the details on the marriage certificate, remain unappealing for some whilst of fundamental importance to others.